okor314/boardgame-bot/README.md

 **boardgame-bot** is a Telegram bot that helps users quickly find the **cheapest available price** for any board game across multiple online stores.

 The bot connects to the **boardgame-aggregator** API and PostgreSQL database, where scraped data from supported e-commerce sites is stored.
 Users can search by game title, browse results, and instantly get links to the best offer.
+You may try it yourself by following [@shukachihorbot](https://t.me/shukachihorbot)

 ---